You have probably heard a lot more people talking about whitelisting from non-branded and influencer pages lately.

 If we strip away the jargon, whitelisting is simple.

-Whitelisting is when you run paid ads from a Facebook/Instagram page other than your brand page.
-At the current moment, there's three main options for this.
+Whitelisting is when you run paid ads from a Facebook or Instagram page other than your brand page.
+At the current moment, there are three main options for this:

 - Non-branded pages